-- All per share amounts are based on weighted average fully diluted shares over the corresponding period.
-(2) All per share amounts are based on weighted average fully diluted shares over the corresponding period. - 2) Adjusted EPS is a non-GAAP financial measure.
-This measure is presented to provide more context regarding the relationship between the Company's financial performance and executive compensation practices.
-For more information regarding financial measures not prepared in accordance with generally accepted accounting principles ("GAAP") that are disclosed in this section and for a reconciliation of these non-GAAP measures to the most directly comparable financial measures prepared in accordance with GAAP, see "Non-GAAP Financial Information" on page 30 in Part II, Item 7 to the Company's annual report on Form 10-K for the fiscal year ended April 30, 2021 filed with the SEC on June 15, 2021.
+EBITDA and Adjusted EPS are non-GAAP financial measures.
+These measures are presented to provide more context regarding the relationship between the Company's financial performance and executive compensation practices.
+For more information regarding financial measures not prepared in accordance with generally accepted accounting principles ("GAAP") that are disclosed in this section and for a reconciliation of these non-GAAP measures to the most directly companyable GAAP financial measures, see "Non-GAAP Financial Information" on page 34 in Part II, Item 7 to the Company's annual report on Form 10-K for the fiscal year ended June 30, 2022 filed with the SEC on August 16, 2022 and Annex A.